keithalewis/math/uf.md

 the _profit and loss_, among other quantities relevant to managing a portfolio.

 To properly assess the risk of a position it is necessary to include how it will be hedged over time.
-A simple example of this is Carr2020...
+A cannonical example of this is Carr2020...
 Various hedging strategies can, and should, be used to better understand risk.

-This model highlights that both cash flows and prices must be specified by mathematical models.
-It also places all instruments on equal footing to get a complete picture of risk across asset classes.
+This model highlights that both cash flows and prices must be specified by mathematical models to determine the amounts and values associated with a trading strategy.
+It also places instruments on equal footing to get a complete picture of risk across **all** asset classes.

 ## Holding